 Attached is a copy of the job description.
 Please review thoroughly.
 Applications are available on line at houstoncountyga.org, the County Annex Building, 200 Carl Vinson Parkway, Warner Robins and at the Houston County Public Works Department, 2018 Kings Chapel Road, Perry.
-Completed applications must be received prior to the end of the announcement dates in order to be considered.
+A completed application must be received in order to be considered for employment.
 Applications and inquiries should be directed to the Personnel Department in Warner Robins or call 478-542-2005.
 As a last step prior to being employed, all applicants will be required to pass a drug test and a criminal background check.
 The drug test and background check will be administered by a physician/agency selected by the Board of Commissioners.

 HOUSTON COUNTY IS AN EQUAL OPPORTUNITY EMPLOYER

 The following duties are normal for this position.
 These are not to be construed as exclusive or all-inclusive.
 Other duties may be required and assigned.